How to Get Your Lovable Site Indexed on Google

 • a custom domain (paid plans).

 For SEO, Lovable explicitly recommends using a custom domain because it helps consolidate authority and keep a single canonical URL over time.
+This matches what I'd recommend anyway — I've seen subdomains on shared platforms struggle to build any domain authority, even after months of consistent publishing.

 If you can, use a custom domain and set it as the primary domain (so other domains redirect to it).
 Lovable supports a primary domain setup where other connected domains redirect to the primary.